JingHuangLab/openmm_deepmd_plugin/README.md

-# OpenMM Plugin for Deepmd-kit
+# OpenMM Plugin for DeePMD-kit

 This is a plugin for [OpenMM](http://openmm.org) that allows DeepPotential model to be used for defining forces.
-It is implemented with [Deepmd-kit](https://github.com/deepmodeling/deepmd-kit).
+It is implemented with [DeePMD-kit](https://github.com/deepmodeling/deepmd-kit) C API.
-To use it, you create a TensorFlow graph with Deepmd-kit that takes particle positions as input and produces forces and energy as output.
+To use it, you create a TensorFlow graph with DeePMD-kit that takes particle positions as input and produces forces and energy as output.
 This plugin uses the graph to apply forces to particles during a simulation.

 ## Installation

 ### Install from source
-This plugin requires the library of **OpenMM, v7.6**, **Deepmd-kit C API package, v2.2.0.beta.0**.
+This plugin requires the library of **OpenMM**, **DeePMD-kit C API package**.
 Compile plugin from source with following steps.

 1. Prepare the conda environment.